The best water for aquarium use should be clean and contain as little contaminants as possible, right?

 I know this all sounds discouraging and I’m assuming you’re interested in the subject because you’re trying to find a good alternative to your awful tap water.

-Sometimes conditioned tap water can be all your fish tank needs, but often its low quality is the reason behind algae growth or simply our fish like it softer.
+Sometimes conditioned tap water can be all your aquarium needs, but often its low quality is the reason behind algae growth or simply our fish like it softer.
+Worry not.

 When can you use distilled water in your aquarium?